backdrop-contrib/snazzy/README.md

 - Install this theme using the official [Backdrop CMS instructions](https://backdropcms.org/guide/themes)

+## Configuration

+On larger screens Snazzy puts the "header" region and the "top" region side by side.
+If you do not want that, you can turn it off on the theme's settings page (admin/appearance/settings/snazzy).
+Just uncheck the "Front page header split" option and save.

+In flexible layout templates, Snazzy get's the next region right after the header to create the "split header".

+If the Color module is enabled, you can choose between three color presets or create a custom one.

 ## Issues

 Bugs and Feature requests should be reported in the [Issue Queue](https://github.com/backdrop-contrib/snazzy/issues)

-## Known Issues

-Custom flexible layout templates won't show the start page header and top region side by side.
-But all other layout templates that ship with a "Top" region will do.

 ## Current Maintainers